-Again, you may not care that these words are called articles, nor the theory behind it.
+Again, you may not care if these words are called articles, nor for the theory behind it.
 The following grammar file that you will receive will help you comprehend these even more and help you through examples to use them correctly.
 I know very well that this is your main concern.
 And it makes sense.
 Unless you are a language teacher, or you plan to become one and then you need to know how the parts of a sentence are named.

 - Up next, more articles, pronouns and numbers.

 Ok, numbers are not a grammar phenomenon but you study them, even if you already know some of them in the second month of lessons!